 Simply said, Syrah is our favorite grape varietal—and above all, we want to produce wines that we enjoy drinking, producing, and sharing.
 Syrah makes a wonderful wine for many reasons: it is food-friendly, enjoyable both young and after aging, pleasurable to both the novice and sophisticated drinker, yet relatively undiscovered in America.
-We purchased our estate vineyard in Dry Creek Valley because we saw the potential for a great Syrah in it's mountainside location and moderate climate.
+Especially when grown on the mountainsides of Northern California, Syrah has great potential./p>

-Montemaggiore 3Divas is a white wine with enough personality to serve as an aperitif, yet pairs well with a wide variety of meals.
+Montemaggiore 3Divas is a white wine with an outgoing yet nuanced personality—it's rich flavors make it a great aperitif, yet it also pairs well with a wide variety of foods.
 Each of the three Divas (Viognier, Marsanne, Roussanne) would make an impressive wine on their own, yet together their voices create an extraordinary harmony in this delightful white Rhône blend.

 Montemaggiore Rosé has much more intensity and complexity than most rosés, which is why we call it a red wine lover's rosé.
-It's made in the style of Provençal rosés, thus these grapes are grown and harvested specifically for rosé.
+It's made in the manner of Provençal rosés, thus these grapes are grown and harvested specifically for rosé.
 Most rosé in California is not made this way, instead being made by the saignée method, which is really a by-product of making red wine.
-Our rosé on the other hand, will be lower in alcohol and have the characteristic strawberry flavors of a true rosé.
+Our rosé on the other hand, will be lower in alcohol and exude the characteristic red fruit flavors of a true rosé.